seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 ===============================
 1. AWS Lamda, SNS and SQS
 2. Dynamo DB
-3.end to end setup
+3. end to end setup
-4.Disaster recovery
+4. Disaster recovery
-5.Roles and responsibilities in monitoring tools 6.Cycle errors in Terraform
+5. Roles and responsibilities in monitoring tools
+6. Cycle errors in Terraform
-7.strings and variables in tf
+7. strings and variables in tf
-8.serverless services
+8. serverless services
-9.Elastic search
+9. Elastic search

 ============================
-1.diff between scripted and declarative pipeline.
+1. diff between scripted and declarative pipeline.
-2.write docker file.
+2. write docker file.
-3.how to deploy an application in k8s.
+3. how to deploy an application in k8s.
-4.how to create a user in docker
+4. how to create a user in docker
-5.service types in k8s
+5. service types in k8s
-6.deployment and statefulset   and demonset.
+6. deployment and statefulset   and demonset.
-7.ngnix ingress controler
+7. ngnix ingress controler
-8.service.yaml
+8. service.yaml
-9.how you configure grafana and prometheus  in k8s
+9. how you configure grafana and prometheus  in k8s
 10. How will you check the logs in k8s.
-11.CMD and Entrypoint.
+11. CMD and Entrypoint.
-12.Crash Loop backup error.
+12. Crash Loop backup error.

 ================================
-1.command to remove container.
+1. command to remove container.
-2.How will you check the list of ports in linux.
+2. How will you check the list of ports in linux.
-3.what does echo $?
+3. what does echo $?
-4.difference between bash and scripted pipeline.
+4. difference between bash and scripted pipeline.
-5.How will you list the continers.
+5. How will you list the continers.
-6.complete setup to getting docerfile and deployment.
+6. complete setup to getting docerfile and deployment.

 1.what is abstraction,encapsulation,inheritance, polymorphism.